Molly Jenson: Music career

 She won the award for "Best Acoustic Act" at the 2007 San Diego Music Awards.
 In April 2007, Teen Vogue Magazine named her "One of the three best new artists on MySpace".
 In 2007, she collaborated with Switchfoot lead singer Jon Foreman on his solo Spring EP.
 In May 2008, she signed to producer Mark Joseph's Bully!
 Pulpit Records, in a joint partnership with Nettwerk Music Group (home to top artists like Sarah McLachlan, Avril Lavigne and The Cardigans).
 Her first album on Bully!
 Pulpit/Nettwerk "Maybe Tomorrow", produced by Greg Laswell, was released worldwide on March 3, 2009, featuring a duet with Foreman titled "Do You Only Love The Ones Who Look Like You."
 In September 2008 Jenson's song "Give It Time" was selected to appear in the Freshman Survival Kit, which went out to 75,000 incoming college freshman.
 In the fall of 2008, Jenson's song, "Wait For You Here," was used in the premiere of the new NBC Television show Knight Rider, while another song "Give It Time" was used in the CW show Privileged.
 More recently, Molly Jenson was featured on Sherwood's third album, Qu on the song "Worn".

 Live performances/Tours

 Jenson toured in Japan in 2008 and has toured in the United States and Europe.
+She is also known for touring with American country music singer Sam Outlaw.